This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Bald Eagle

-Spotting a bald eagle in Wisconsin feels like seeing nature’s royalty.
+Spotting a bald eagle in Wisconsin feels like witnessing nature’s royalty in action.

 Great Gray Owl